Skip to main content

 WP3: Mechanisms of healthy and unhealthy adipose tissue in obesity

-The overall aim is to determinethe molecular mechanisms underlying inter-individual variation in susceptibility to adipose tissue dysfunction in human obesity.
+The overall aim of this Work Package is to determine molecular and genetic mechanisms underlying inter-individual variation in susceptibility to adipose tissue dysfunction in human obesity.
+To this end we will link cellular heterogeneity in the adipose tissue with clinical heterogeneity in different human cohorts to identify key molecular drivers and genetic mechanisms of adipose dysfunction.

 Read more

-Partners: Schmidt, Loft, Mandrup, Lauridsen, Krag, Blagoev, Ravnskjær, Grøntved, Graversen, Madsen
+Partners: Loft, Mandrup, Lauridsen, Krag, Blagoev, Ravnskjær, Grøntved, Graversen, Madsen

 Key collaborators: Claussnitzer, Karpe, Loos, Højlund, Babu